-ASX identifies and monitors potential dependencies on participants in a number of ways: by holding regular discussions with participants on risk management processes (see CCP Standard 3.1); as part of its assessments of project-related risks (see CCP Standard 14.1); and through its general monitoring of risks as part of its risk management framework (see CCP Standard 3.1).
+ASX identifies and monitors potential dependencies on participants in a number of ways: by holding regular discussions with participants on risk management processes (see CCP Standard 3.1); as part of its assessments of project-related risks (see CCP Standard 14.1); and through its general monitoring of risks under its risk management framework (see CCP Standard 3.1).
 For ASX Clear, ASX has identified risks relating to its operational activities arising from participants' increased usage of third-party vendors for back-office systems, and participants outsourcing their back-office processing offshore.

 - If multiple participants use the system of a vendor that experiences difficulties, these participants may have difficulty connecting to ASX's clearing and settlement infrastructure.
 If a vendor issue requires significant system changes, ASX Clear's operations may be affected for an extended period.
-To date this risk has been managed through technical and business continuity requirements on participants, but there are limitations to this approach.
-Notwithstanding that there are no contractual relationships between ASX and vendors, ASX has commenced a program to develop stronger direct relationships with key participant vendors.
-This formalises steps taken by ASX to engage with participant vendors, for example to align margin calculations following the introduction of CME SPAN (see CCP Standard 3.1).
-The objective of the program is to improve vendors' knowledge of ASX technical updates as well as ASX's knowledge of vendor systems and business continuity arrangements. - Participants' outsourcing of back-office processes and technology to overseas domiciled hubs or third-party vendors may complicate incident management due to differences in time zones and languages, and possible lack of local market knowledge.
-Such factors, if improperly mitigated, could increase operational risk.
+This risk is managed in part through technical and business continuity requirements placed on participants, but there are limitations to this approach.
+As a result, and notwithstanding that there are no contractual relationships between ASX and vendors, ASX has implemented a program to develop stronger direct relationships with key participant vendors.
+This formalises steps taken by ASX to engage with participant vendors, for example to align margin calculations following the introduction of SPAN in late 2012.
+The program supports vendors' knowledge of ASX technical updates through early engagement before system changes are rolled out, as well as ASX's knowledge of vendor systems and business continuity arrangements. - Participants' outsourcing of back-office processes and technology to overseas domiciled hubs or third-party vendors may complicate incident management due to differences in time zones and languages, and in some cases a lack of familiarity with local market practices and conventions.
+Such factors, if inadequately mitigated, could increase operational risk.
 ASX is examining options to mitigate these risks.
-As part of this, ASX Compliance has initiated a spot review on participants' outsourcing arrangements that will benchmark participants against a number of standards, including APRA's outsourcing prudential standard CPS 231.
+As part of this, ASX Compliance has carried out a spot review on participants' outsourcing arrangements, benchmarking participants against a number of standards, including APRA's outsourcing prudential standard CPS 231.
+As a follow-up to the review, ASX is developing new guidance on participant outsourcing and has conducted site visits to selected overseas outsourcing providers.

-ASX Clear has an operational interdependence with Austraclear, which is used to settle margin payments, and ASX Settlement, with which it shares the CHESS system.
+ASX Clear has an operational interdependence with Austraclear, which is used to settle margin payments, and ASX Settlement, with which it shares the CHESS system (CCP Standard 19).
 Operational risk associated with this interdependence is managed within the context of the ASX Group's operational risk management framework.
 ASX Clear does not have significant operational interdependencies with other FMIs.